Heller (antitank rocket)

 The Heller was a Canadian antitank rocket launcher produced and fielded in 1954, replaced by M20 "Super Bazooka" and Carl-Gustaf recoilless rifle after 1967.

 Description

 The Heller was in production from 1954 and remained in service until 1967.
 The Heller fired a 3.2 in high explosive anti-tank projectile that was capable of penetrating 11 in of rolled homogeneous armor when struck at a 90-degree angle of impact.
 It replaced the US Bazooka, providing both longer range and greatly increased penetration.
-It was in turn replaced by the US M20 "Super Bazooka" which had even higher performance and somewhat simpler setup, and these were in turn replaced by the 84-mm MAW.
+It was in turn replaced by the US M20 "Super Bazooka" which had even higher performance and a somewhat simpler setup, and these were in turn replaced by the 84-mm MAW.